 When it comes to pain, hot and cold compresses may be very beneficial.
 They don’t cause the long-term side effects that medications might.
-Heat is helpful for joint stiffness, and cold compresses are best for joint pain.
+Hot compresses are helpful for joint stiffness, and cold compresses are best for joint pain.

 Compresses can reduce muscle pain or spasms surrounding a joint.
 Making a compress can be as simple as using a warm or cold towel.

 Another topical home remedy is capsaicin.
 Capsaicin is a compound made from hot chili peppers.
-It works best when you apply it to painful joints three to four times per day.
-To avoid accidental eye exposure, wash hands after each use.
+A

-You may also want to try other ointments like Tiger Balm or horse liniment.
-Talk to your doctor before experimenting with any of these products.
+You may also want to try other ointments like Tiger Balm.
+Talk with your doctor before experimenting with any of these products.

-Various types of assistive devices can offer added support without the need for medications.
+The Arthritis Foundation says that various types of assistive devices can offer added support without the need for medications.
 The exact devices you choose depend on the affected joints.
-Options include:
+According to a 2018 review, options include:

 - grabbing or gripping tools